March 28 – April 2, Marathon FL

 We have water tanks that hold 150 gallons and only ran out of water once the entire trip when we were held up due to flooding and engine trouble in the Rideau in Canada.
 This time we knew we were running low and so we conserved water in new ways to avoid moving the boat to shore and filling up again.
 (We knew we’d get to a marina soon).
 So we washed dishes and hands in the melted ice water and put a bag over the faucet to remind ourselves not to use it.
 (We needed the remaining water for flushing!)
 It worked and we didn’t run out.

-But the beauty of being on this protected bay is the cool breezes and friendly boaters continually going back and forth in their dingys to get provisions, do laundry, take showers, etc. Dirk and I were talking about biking to Home Depot in the marina building (where there are indoors tables and outlets so people can sit and read, work and charge up their laptops and phones and use the marina wi-fi.
-They also have loaner bikes that we were going to borrow to go to Home Depot but there was only one bike available.
+But the beauty of being on this protected bay is the cool breezes and friendly boaters continually going back and forth in their dinghies to get provisions, do laundry, take showers, etc. The marina includes a large hall with many tables and outlets so people can sit and read, work and charge up their laptops and phones and use the marina wi-fi.
+They also have loaner bikes that we were going to borrow to go to Home Depot but there was only one available.
 A boater heard us talking and offered to give us a ride while her husband labored on their taxes at the table next to us.
-We gratefully accepted – and that’s boaters for you.
+We gratefully accepted – and that’s boaters for you!
 After getting what we needed we saw another boater friend shopping and he gave a ride back.
 How about that!

-Some additional harbor shots – the colorful one is on the deck with a beautiful mural in the background.
+Some additional harbor shots – the colorful one is on the outside deck with beautiful mural in the background.
 Note the busy dinghy docks – so many dinghies since there are 150+ boats in the bay..